bheineken/beastie/y370/multiscreen.md

 # Multi Screen Config

 Obviously, I have the primary screen (which btw is a touch screen) but I also have an external 1080p screen which is connected to the USBC port.
+Moreover, I could not make it work in multi screen setup while machine is in console mode.
+That will look weird on a screen which you want rotated.
+An annoying issue but I can live with it for the moment.
+If I figure out a way to do it then I will ammend this document.
+Also, another thing to note here.
+If you, like me, use the **xrandr** option then you really want a keybind to return to single screen if you disconnected a monitor.
+Basically, I have a single such command which will make the laptop screen the sole screen.

 **xrandr** command outputs this in my case: